 Campari is an apéritif obtained by infusing a mixture of alcohol and water with a blend of herbs and fruit, including chinotto fruit, which provides the spirit with its signature bitterness.
 Campari was born in Novara, in the region of Piedmont, invented in 1860 by Gaspare Campari - the creator and namesake of the spirit.
 Characterised by its famed scarlet hue, the bitter apéritif is loved worldwide, and serves as the basis for many classic Italian cocktails, including the Americano and the Negroni.

-The bold predecessor to the popular summer staple, Aperol spritz, this sophisticated tipple is perfect for sipping in the Italian sun, by the Spanish steps, or in one of Rome’s many bustling piazzas.
-While we may not be able to board a flight just yet, a Campari spritz, enjoyed al fresco, is a surprisingly effective way to bring the Italian capital to your home this summer.
+The bold predecessor to the popular summer staple, Aperol spritz, this sophisticated tipple was made for sipping in the Italian sun, by the Spanish steps, or in one of Rome’s many bustling piazzas.

 - 50ml Campari